 Environmental information was prepared in 2013 but due to funding constraints, an Environmental Impact Report (EIR) was not completed.

-VTA was participating in a feasibility study being led by SamTrans to evaluate short- and long-term strategies to improve mobility across the Dumbarton corridor.
-Strategies were to include options for transit service across the Dumbarton Bridge as well as rehabilitation and repurposing of the rail bridge.
+VTA continued to participate in a feasibility study being led by the San Mateo County Transit District and the Cross Bay Transit Partners to evaluate short- and long-term strategies to improve mobility across the Dumbarton corridor.
+Strategies would include options for transit service across the Dumbarton Bridge as well as rehabilitation and repurposing of the rail bridge.
+The project was on hold due to funding constraints until Facebook funded a \$1.2 million SamTrans-led feasibility study.
+However, in 2020 the project was put on hold due to the pandemic.
 SamTrans is progressing with the project separately from VTA's earlier efforts.
+Currently, no additional VTA funding is expected to be contributed to this effort ...

 Currently, no additional VTA funding is expected to be contributed to this effort.